Skip to main content

 How Long Are The Performances?

-Most classical concerts and ballets last approximately 1-2 hours with one or two 20 minute intermission(s).
+Most classical concerts and ballets last approximately 2 hours with one or two 20 minute intermission(s).
 Select productions are 90 minutes with no intermission.
+Run times are also listed on our website and this house program.

 When Do I Applaud?

 For orchestral performances, the concert will begin with the Concertmaster coming onstage.
 The audience claps as a welcome, and as a sign of appreciation to all the musicians.
-After the orchestra tunes, the conductor and possibly a soloist will come onstage and everyone will clap to welcome them, too.
-This is also a good moment to make sure your program is open, so you can follow along with what is being performed.
+After the orchestra tunes, the conductor (and sometimes a soloist!) will come onstage and everyone will clap to welcome them, too.

 Are Phones Allowed?